 1955 - "Torn From Today's Headlines!"
 It's a big double feature of "Girl Gang" and "Secrets of a High School Girl."
 Thanks to Ken McIntyre for locating the photo for a post on the Photos of Los Angeles Facebook page.
 And thanks to Bruce Kimmel for determining that this bill played the week of February 9.

-1956 - A great look up Broadway with "Oklahoma!" on the marquee.
-The photo is from the Metro Library and Archive on Flickr.
+1956 - A great look up Broadway with "Oklahoma!" and "TODD-AO" on the marquee.
+Thanks to Sean Ault for sharing this image, taken from the original slide in his collection.
+See a slightly cropped and muddier version from the Metro Library and Archive on Flickr.
 It's in their LATL Streetcar Lines set.

 c.1961-62 - When was the United Artists not the United Artists?
 When it was called the Alameda, of course.
 Just a brief experiment by United Artists Theatre Circuit -- then the sign ended up on the East L.A.
 United Artists.
 Thanks to Sean Ault for the photo, the only one to have surfaced showing this signage.